 We guide our clients in the preparation of necessary estate planning documents, including but not limited to: irrevocable trusts, revocable living trusts, durable powers of attorney, and advance health care directives.

 Contact Us for Answers to Your Estate Planning Questions

 At the Law Offices of M. Franklin Parrish, we will listen to your objectives and advise you on the best options available to achieve them.
-Contact our Pleasant Hill office today.
+Contact our Walnut Creek office today.